Swap Endangered Sites For Endangered Wildlife

 If elephants are at the the top of your Big 5 checklist you might want to pencil in a safari in Kenya’s Masai Mara.
 According to a recent 2017 aerial survey conducted by the Kenya Wildlife Service, 2,493 elephants were counted in the reserve, up from 1,448 elephants in 2014 – a whopping 72% increase!
 Stiffer penalties for poaching as well as more rangers and surveillance equipment are all factors behind the rise in number of these gentle giants, so make your safari count and give the Mara a visit on one of our camping overland tours, accommodated overland itineraries, small group safaris, or short safaris and treks.

 Hluhluwe Umfolozi National Park played a vital part in saving the South African white rhino from extinction – making it a “go to” location on the rhino safari circuit.
 The park has also provided many white rhinos for reintroduction in other parks and reserves in southern Africa and East Africa.
-For a pulse racing wildlife viewing experience, track these majestic beasts on foot and get ready to share your #WorldRhinoDay tweets on 22 September!
+For a pulse racing wildlife viewing experience, track these majestic beasts on foot and get ready to share your #WorldRhinoDay tweets.

 The Mountain Gorillas in Uganda’s Bwindi Impenetrable National Park have recently been on a baby boom, the good news arriving on the back of consistent and sustained conservation efforts to ensure their survival.
 A must do, once-in-a-lifetime safari experience on many of our East Africa tours.